 One of the things that I wanted to get was a new baby carrier.
 I baby wore a bit with my first and loved it, but didn’t need to do it as frequently since he was our only baby.
 Knowing I would be juggling an infant with a toddler, a great baby carrier felt like a must.
 Now I’m not going to lie here, this was a total “want” and I also kind of became obsessed with which one to get.
 It was kind of a gift to myself and I felt like there were just so many options out there, I didn’t know what to get.

-Before I get into the details of the Wildbird Aerial Carrier, I have a few little notes.
+Before I get into the details of my Wildbird Aerial Carrier review, I have a few little notes.
 1) There are MANY baby carriers out there and they all have their merits.
 Truly, I think there’s something for everyone and I think it ultimately comes down to personal preference for what features you need, what your baby likes, what feels good on your body, and what style you like.
 2) My only word of caution would be to avoid buying “dupes”– I’ve been seeing this as hack on social media and personally, I wouldn’t want to purchase an item that involves the physical health of my child that isn’t vetted.
 3) We already own Solly Baby wraps (love them!) and a Baby Bjorn (this was a workhorse for baby #1).

 Because I knew this is something I would be using and wearing on an everyday basis, one of my top priorities for this splurge was that I wanted to like how it looked.
 Judge me if you want, haha, just being transparent here.

 After hemming and hawing for a while, I ended up ordering two: The Ergobaby Embrace and The Wildbird Aerial Carrier.
 The Ergobaby Embrace was my absolute favorite at the beginning– it was so cozy and comfortable and perfect for the newborn scrunch stage.
 Unfortunately, I felt like we outgrew it pretty quickly.
-Of course, Rory Fits in it height/weight wise (and I still use it!), it’s just that he’s sooooooo long that it no longer gives a ton of neck support for him, which makes napping on the go a little trickier.
+Of course, Rory fits in it height/weight wise (and I still use it!), it’s just that he’s sooooooo long that it no longer gives a ton of neck support for him, which makes napping on the go a little trickier.

 The Wildbird Aerial Carrier checked most of my boxes and I really, really love it.
 It’s beautiful, easy to put on, and super comfortable for both Rory and me.